Allergies Vs. Cold: Here’s How to Tell the Difference

 You’re always feeling lousy: Allergies

-If you continue to get sick, despite the fact that you have very little interaction with other people throughout the day, you may be suffering from an allergy rather than a cold or viral infection, according to Purvi Parikh, MD, adult and pediatric allergist and immunologist with Allergy and Asthma Network.
+If you continue to get sick, despite the fact that you have very little interaction with other people throughout the day, you may be suffering from an allergy rather than a cold or viral infection, according to Purvi Parikh, MD, adult and pediatric allergist and immunologist at NYU Langone Health in New York City.
 Consider keeping track of the last few people you were in contact with and inquiring whether or not they are feeling some of the symptoms you are feeling.
-Here’s what you might be doing to make your allergy symptoms worse.
+(Here’s what you might be doing to make your allergy symptoms worse.)